-The goal is to provide affordable housing for these individuals while providing them with supportive case management services, assistance with rent and to provide individual support services to help them succeed in this setting.
-These individuals are engaged in their communities in Day Treatment, School, Supported Employment, Competitive Employment or Volunteer work.
+The goal is to provide affordable housing for these individuals while providing them with supportive case management services, assistance with rent, and individual support services to help them succeed in this setting.
+These individuals are engaged in their communities in day treatment, school, supported employment, competitive employment or volunteer work.